Vera Scarth-Johnson: Life in Australia

-In 1990, Vera gave her wonderful collection of botanical illustrations to the people of Cooktown to enrich the public appreciation of the Endeavour River area.
-The collection is exhibited in the striking building inspired by her – Nature's PowerHouse, in the beautiful Cooktown Botanic Gardens.
+In 1990, Vera gave her collection of botanical illustrations to the people of Cooktown to enrich the public appreciation of the Endeavour River area.
+The collection is exhibited in the Nature's PowerHouse building which was inspired by her work, in the Cooktown Botanic Gardens.

-Vera, tall, slim, distinguished, and very beautiful, was a feisty, larger-than-life character, who enjoyed friendships, a glass or two of claret and good conversation.
-There was no beating around the bush .... she made her straightforward views known to all, from high-profile scientists and politicians, to farmers, fishermen and children.

 Vera was an active campaigner against developments that could adversely affect what she called 'my river'.
 In the 1970s there was a proposal to establish a silica sand mine on the north shore of the Endeavour.
 The Endeavour River National Park was created after Vera alerted people to this threat.

-In 1995, Vera was awarded the Order of Australia Medal for her contribution to art and the environment.
+Additionally, she managed to obtain a grant of land over a lovely heathland area of about 93.5 hectares or 231 acre as a wildlife reserve, about 17km southeast of Bundaberg.
+In 2006, Burnett Shire Council, formally named it "The Vera Scarth-Johnson Wildflower Reserve".

 Vera died in May 1999 surrounded by loving friends and family.

-The people of Cooktown are the proud guardians of her priceless collection of botanical illustrations, In 1989 Vera donated 140 of her botanical illustrations to the people of Cooktown of the flowering plants found in this unique region.

-Vera managed to obtain a grant of land over a lovely heathland area of about 93.5 hectares or 231 acre as a wildlife reserve, about 17km southeast of Bundaberg.
-In 2006, Burnett Shire Council, formally named it "The Vera Scarth-Johnson Wildflower Reserve".

 Legacy

 Vera's wish was that the Nature's PowerHouse Interpretive Centre would educate both current and future generations about the wonders and the importance of the environment and the need to protect the few remaining pristine parts of the planet.

-Vera was awarded a Medal of the Order of Australia (OAM) in the Queen's Birthday Honours list in June 1996.
+Vera was awarded a Medal of the Order of Australia (OAM) for her contribution to art and the environment in the Queen's Birthday Honours list in June 1996.
 A rare shrub, Argophyllum verae, commemorates her name.

-The book of Vera's collection, entitled National Treasures, enhances Cooktown's international reputation and its important contribution to botanical history and Australia's history.
-National Treasures includes 152 full-colour reproductions of Vera's illustrations, her notes on them, and much other information.
+The book of Vera's collection, entitled National Treasures, enhances Cooktown's international reputation and its contribution to botanical history and Australia's history.
+National Treasures includes 152 full-colour reproductions of Vera's illustrations, her notes on them, and other information.